Thirteen Martyrs of Cavite

-The Thirteen Martyrs of Cavite (Labintatlong Martir ng Kabite; Trece Mártires de Cavite) were Filipino patriots in Cavite, Philippines who were executed by musketry on September 12, 1896, for cooperating with the Katipunan during the Philippine Revolution against Spain.
+The Thirteen Martyrs of Cavite (Labintatlong Martir ng Kabite; Trece Mártires de Cavite) were Filipino patriots in Cavite, Philippines who were executed by firing squad on September 12, 1896, for cooperating with the Katipunan during the Philippine Revolution against Spain.
 The de facto capital city of Trece Martires in Cavite is named after them.

 The martyrs

 The Cavite Conspiracy

 Shortly before the Katipunan was uncovered, Emilio Aguinaldo was planning to attack the Spanish arsenal at Fort San Felipe and he enlisted other Katipuneros to recruit enough men so they could overrun the Spanish garrison.
 Their meetings were held at the house of Cabuco.

 Aguinaldo and the other Katipuneros agreed that they would arm the inmates of the provincial jail who were made to work at the garrison.
 The task of recruiting the inmates was given to Lapidario, who was also the warden of the provincial jail.
 Aguado was to supply Lapidario with money to buy arms.

 According to their plan, the uprising would be signaled by fireworks from the warehouse of Inocencio.
 Other leaders of the uprising were Luciano, Conchu, Pérez, Pablo José, Marcos José, and Juan Castañeda.
 The revolt was to start on September 1.

 On August 26, Aguinaldo received a letter from Andrés Bonifacio who reported that a Katipunan assembly in Balintawak on August 24 decided to start the revolution on August 30, to be signaled by a blackout at the Luneta, then known as Bagumbayan.
 On the appointed day, Bonifacio and his men attacked the Spanish powder magazine in San Juan.
 Later that same day, the Spanish authorities declared martial law in Manila and the provinces of Cavite, Laguna, Batangas, Bulacan, Pampanga, Tarlac and Nueva Ecija.

 Aguinaldo learned of the declaration of martial law in a meeting with Spanish Governor Fernando Pargas on the morning of August 31, 1896.
 He then went to Cabezas' haberdashery and asked him to inform Lapidario that they had no alternative but to rise in arms.
 Cabezas was the one who enlisted Lapidario for the planned uprising.

 But Cabezas was not in favor of starting the revolt on August 31, 1896 so they discussed the uprising further.
 They decided to postpone the attack to September 3.
 However, the Spanish learned of the plan from a dressmaker named Victoriana Sayat and they immediately arrested Lapidario, de Ocampo and Aguado.
 The three were held incommunicado in the boat Ulloa and interrogated.
 They are presumed to have been tortured.